Should I Be on LinkedIn?

 1. LinkedIn is the world’s largest professional network

-As of 2020, LinkedIn has over 700 million members from 200 countries and territories, which is a lot of people you can network and connect with through this platform.
+As of 2025, LinkedIn has more than 1 billion members from more than 200 countries and territories, which is a lot of people you can network and connect with through the platform.

 2. LinkedIn is indispensable for job searching